Matilda Mann

-Matilda Mann (born 23 February 2000) is a British indie folk musician from West London.
+Matilda Mann (born 23 February 2000) is an English indie folk musician from West London.
 She has released four EPs: If That Makes Sense (2019), Because I Wanted You to Know (2020), Sonder (2021) and You Look Like You Can't Swim (2023).
 In early 2025, she released her debut LP, Roxwell.

 Early life

 Mann spent her early childhood near Shepherd's Bush.
 She attended the BRIT School for sixth form.

 Career

 Mann released her first EP in 2019 titled If That Makes Sense.
 The EP led her to open for some notable musicians including Arlo Parks, Beabadoobee, and The Staves.

 In September 2020, Mann released a new song titled "Happy Anniversary, Stranger", the first released from Mann's then upcoming EP.
 The EP, titled Because I Wanted You To Know, was released in November 2020.
 In 2021, Mann released her third EP titled Sonder.
 Mann released the song "Doomsday" in April 2021.

 In February 2022, Mann released a new song titled "Four Leaf Dream".
 Mann released another new song in April 2022 titled "Nice".
 Her most recent extended release was the EP You Look Like You Can't Swim in July 2023.
 In December 2023, Mann released "Make it Home" a Christmas-themed single.
 She also sings harmony vocals on The Bombay Bicycle Club's single "Fantasneeze", released in January 2024, and appears in the song's acoustic music video.

 In May 2024, it was announced that Mann would be the special guest for Wallows' Model World Tour's Europe/UK leg.
 In July, Mann released two new singles, "Meet Cute" and "Tell Me That I'm Wrong."
 The music video for "Meet Cute" premiered on 24 July 2024.
 In the autumn, she served as the opening act for Role Model's No Place Like Tour World Tour in the UK.

 In September 2024, Mann announced her debut album Roxwell set for release on 28 February 2025.
 In the lead up to the album, she released the singles "Say It Back", "Everything I'm Not", "Dazed & Confused", "Just Because" and "Girls".
 "Everything I'm Not" featured in the video game Life is Strange: Double Exposure.
 In addition, she recorded a cover of "There Will Never Be Another You" for the 2025 tribute album Chet Baker Re:imagined.
 In November 2024, Mann announced her first headline tour titled Roxwell Tour, covering the UK and Europe in 2025.
 "Roxwell" received overwhelmingly positive reviews, with critics calling it "a stunning showcase of her folk-pop sensibilities" and noting that "A mixture of contemplative and emotional lyrics with witty and sarcastic ones throughout the album firmly establishes Mann as one of the UK’s most promising singer-songwriters."